Tokars, the “Breaking Bad” Snitch Dies in Prison

 Tokars believed that if he snitched to the FBI, his cooperation would lead to an early release.
 Parole was a possibility because back when Tokars received his conviction for murder in a Georgia court, there was only one type of life sentence: Life with the possibility of parole.
 Today a person could be sentenced to life without the possibility of parole.

-Information Tokars gathered in talks with inmates under the guise of helping them with their cases, aided the feds in the prosecution of Dustin Hoken.
-The AMC series, Breaking Bad, is based on the Hoken case.
+Information Tokars gathered in talks with inmates under the guise of helping them with their cases aided the feds in the prosecution of Dustin HoNken.
+The AMC series, Breaking Bad, is based on the It’s HoNken case.
 Honken and his girlfriend received the death penalty.
 This sentence was made possible by assistance the government received from Tokars.

 In all, Jerry Froelich, Tokars’ lawyer, says, Tokars from his prison cell aided in solving “six murders,” which includes the murder of “three federal witnesses, a witness’ girlfriend and her 6- and 8- year-old daughters.”

 Froelich used Tokars’ cooperation to seek his release from prison, alleging that federal inmates threatened to kill Tokars if he did not help them with their cases.
-The government did not buy Tokars’ assistance, arguing that to do so would encourage all smart inmates to think they could absolve themselves of their criminal past by helping other inmates with their cases, and then squeal on them for an early release.
+The government did not buy Tokars’ assistance, arguing that to do so would encourage all brilliant inmates to think they could absolve themselves of their criminal past by helping other inmates with their cases and then squealing on them for an early release.
 Beyond that, what enterprising inmate in his right mind would trust the assistance given to him by someone he had to threaten for that assistance?

 The court did not buy Tokars’ plea for an early release.
 After the prosecution in the Hoken matter, it did not take the inmates long to learn who had ratted them out.
 Tokars received protective custody designation.